Shreya-12-cyber/Chatgenie/README.md

 # 🤖 ChatGenie

-ChatGenie is a simple AI chatbot interface powered by Streamlit.
-It allows users to interact with a chatbot in a clean, browser-based UI.
+ChatGenie is an AI chatbot interface powered by Streamlit.
+It allows users to interact with a chatbot in a browser-based UI.

 ## 🌐 How it works

 - The app uses the Streamlit framework to create a frontend interface.
-- It sends your chat queries to a language model API (like OpenAI or GROQ) using the API key stored in the `.env` file.
+- It sends your chat queries to a language model API (GROQ) using the API key stored in the `.env` file.
 - Responses are displayed in real-time in the browser.

 ## 🚀 How to Run